timarney/redux-trackjs-logger/README.md

 #Notes
 This all started here - *@react30* https://twitter.com/timarney/status/764192482535940096

-This hasn't been tested on a real app see: *@mdiordiev* https://twitter.com/mdiordiev/status/764528409590501377
+This hasn't been tested on a real app potential issue: *@mdiordiev* https://twitter.com/mdiordiev/status/764528409590501377

 #Related Projects
 I'm not the only one looking into this if you know of other projects let me know.